linode/apl-docs/docs/for-devs/console/settings.md

 ## Configure OIDC group mapping

 :::note
-The OIDC group mapping will only be visible when APL is configured with an external Identity Provider (IdP).
+The OIDC group mapping will only be visible when an external Identity Provider (IdP) is used.
 :::

 Change the OIDC group-mapping to allow access based on a group membership.